Some hidden text, links, a slideshow, or other content can reside here ...

 IMG_0906 Smaller

-Cap hosts alumni events all year long including a fall homecoming celebration, Alumni Day reception in February, Cap Night at the Princeton Club of New York, and a Big Reunions Open House after the P-rade.
-Hundreds of Cap members return for Homecoming and Reunions when we all enjoy the fabulous station party buffet put on by Dennis Normile, our club steward, and our great kitchen crew and club staff.
+The Cap and Gown Club is home to some of the most active alumni on the Street.
+Cap welcomes alumni back home every year, hosting special alumni events all year long.
+This includes Cap on Tap! every home football game and a special fall homecoming celebration, a biennial Cap in the City event for young alumni and upperclassmen members, and a huge Reunions Open House after the P-rade.
+Members, Officers, and staff alike look forward to meeting (or catching up with!) hundreds of Cap alumni returning for Homecoming and Reunions where we all enjoy the fabulous station party buffet put on by Dennis Normile, our club steward, and our great kitchen crew and club staff.

-When you join Cap and Gown, you don’t just join for your junior and senior year – you meet friends for a lifetime and are a member for life!
+When you join Cap and Gown, you don’t just join for a handful of semesters – you become a member for life with friendships that last a lifetime!

 Financial Aid